zvalmog/coleslaw/RENDERING.md

 -   **Decision:** The renderer's `devicePixelRatio` is capped at a value of `1.5`.
 -   **Rationale:** Modern high-resolution displays (like Apple's Retina displays) can have a device pixel ratio of 2.0 or higher.
 Without a cap, this forces the GPU to render four times as many pixels (2.0 * 2.0) as a standard display, which can prevent the simulation from reaching the screen's refresh rate even on powerful hardware.
 Capping the ratio at 1.5 provides a significant performance boost while maintaining excellent visual sharpness on these screens.

-### 6. User Interaction: Kinematic Dragging
+### 6. User Interaction: Responsive Dragging with Ghosting

--   **Decision:** When a user clicks and drags a shred, its physics body type is temporarily switched from `Dynamic` to `KinematicPositionBased` inside the physics worker.
+-   **Decision:** To combat interaction latency from the multi-threaded physics, a "ghost" mesh system is used.
+When a user clicks and drags a shred:
--   **Rationale:** A `Dynamic` body is fully controlled by the physics engine (reacting to forces and collisions).
-A `Kinematic` body, however, can be controlled directly by user code.
-This switch prevents the physics engine from fighting the user's mouse input, resulting in smooth, direct control.
-Upon release, the body is switched back to `Dynamic`, and a velocity based on the mouse's final movement is applied to create a satisfying "throwing" effect.
+    1. The original shred in the `InstancedMesh` is hidden (by scaling it to zero).
+    2. A temporary, non-instanced "ghost" `THREE.Mesh` is created and added to the scene at the shred's position.
+    3. This ghost mesh's position is updated directly on the main thread in the `mousemove` event, perfectly tracking the user's cursor for immediate visual feedback.
+    4. Simultaneously, the shred's physics body in the worker is switched to `KinematicPositionBased` and its position is updated based on messages from the main thread.
+-   **Rationale:** This decouples the visual feedback loop from the physics simulation loop.
+The user interacts with the ghost mesh, which feels instantaneous and responsive, eliminating the perceived lag.
+When the user releases the shred, the ghost is removed, the original instanced shred is made visible again at the final position, and its physics body is switched back to `Dynamic` with an applied velocity, creating a seamless and satisfying "throw."

 ## Performance Characteristics